The LR2 is a compact luxury SUV, like the Acura RDX and BMW X3. It provides a less expensive alternative to Land Rover's other pricier offerings.

 The LR2 shares its 230-horsepower inline-six-cylinder engine with several Volvo models.
 Off-road ability gets a boost thanks to permanent four-wheel drive that can distribute nearly all engine power to the front or rear wheels.

 For 2011, the interior is revised and given a new instrument cluster, while the exterior is also refreshed.
 Changes include a new front bumper and a two-bar grille.
 Eagle-eyed observers will notice that the Land Rover logo has changed from gold on green to silver on green.

 From the adjoined headlights to the squared-off rear, the LR2 looks like a shrunken Range Rover.
 With 8.3 inches of ground clearance and a 31-degree approach angle, the LR2 is more off-road-capable than the RDX and X3.
 Exterior features include:

-Optional 19-inch wheels
+- Optional 19-inch wheels

-Optional body-colored bumpers
+- Optional body-colored bumpers

 The LR2 has a redesigned instrument cluster and a four-spoke steering wheel.
 Two rows of seats accommodate five occupants.
 Interior features include:

-Standard dual-zone automatic climate control
+- Standard dual-zone automatic climate control

 - Standard leather upholstery

-Standard two-piece panoramic moonroof
+- Standard two-piece panoramic moonroof

-Standard power front seats
+- Standard power front seats

 The 3.2-liter inline-six-cylinder generates 230 hp and 234 pounds-feet of torque.
 It drives all four wheels through a six-speed automatic transmission.
 When properly equipped, the LR2 can tow up to 3,500 pounds.

-Safety Safety features include:
+Safety features include:

-Standard four-wheel-disc antilock brakes
+- Standard four-wheel-disc antilock brakes

-Standard dual front airbags, side-impact airbags for the front seats, side curtain airbags and driver's knee airbag
+- Standard dual front airbags, side-impact airbags for the front seats, side curtain airbags and driver's knee airbag

-Standard electronic stability system with Roll Stability Control
+- Standard electronic stability system with Roll Stability Control